techconative/j-gen/README.md

 ```
 interpreter.run(compiled, null);
-// This should retur 6
+// This should return 6
 ```

+For more details refer to the [test file](jgentest.js).

 ## Running tests: